apache/shardingsphere/docs/document/content/features/encrypt/appendix.en.md

 Other:

-- You should keep encrypt column, assisted column and like column in encrypt rule keep same capitalization with column in database.
+- You should keep encrypt columns, assisted columns and like columns in encrypt rule same capitalization with columns in database.